danieljjb/kq-kayak-tours/README.md

 <img src="/docs/footer-hover.png">

 * When the user hovers over an icon it changes color to help the user know which one they are about to select.

+## Features to be Added

+* Hamburger menu for smaller screens.
+* An online shop where users can buy their tour online as well as buy vouchers for friends.
+* Video compilations of what to expect for each package.